-The Th.D. is conferred by the student's college of registration conjointly with the University of Toronto.
-The Ph.D. is conferred by The University of St. Michael's College alone.
+The ThD is conferred by the student's college of registration conjointly with the University of Toronto.
+The PhD (USMC) is conferred by The University of St. Michael's College alone.
 In each case the degree is conferred under the authority of statutes and regulations of the province of Ontario.
-Both the Th.D. degree and the Ph.D. degree are administered by the TST.
-A Ph.D. student registered at any of the six participating colleges is eligible upon completion of requirements to receive the Ph.D. from the University of St. Michael's College.
-St. Michael's also offers the Th.D. conjointly with the University of Toronto.
-Both the Th.D. and the Ph.D. are offered in all four TST departments.
-The requirements for the Th.D. and Ph.D. degrees are identical.
+Both the ThD degree and the PhD (USMC) degree are administered by the TST.
+A PhD (USMC) student registered at any of the six participating colleges is eligible upon completion of requirements to receive the PhD (USMC) from the University of St. Michael's College.
+St. Michael's also offers the ThD conjointly with the University of Toronto.
+Both the ThD and the PhD (USMC) are offered in all four program areas.
+The requirements for the ThD and PhD (USMC) degrees are identical.